 C.O.O. / Chief of Business Development / Construction Manager

 From Nate’s earliest memory, he has always been working in construction.
 Nate’s father, uncles, and grandfather all were engineers or contractors.
-His first job at the age of 15 was pouring concrete and since then he has worked with small contractors and large companies such as TIC.
+His first job was pouring concrete and since then he has worked with small contractors and large companies such as TIC.
 Realizing he enjoyed the historic preservation side of construction, he opened his own general contracting firm in 2015.
+Nate is currently the Chief Operating Officer and Chief of Business Development for Savannah Construction and Preservation.

-Nate enjoys travelling, boating, and enjoying the outdoors with his wife Bess.
+Nate enjoys traveling, boating, and enjoying the outdoors with his wife Bess.
 They live in the Savannah Historic District.

 Gary brings three decades of masonry experience to the Savannah Construction & Preservation team.
 Working as an apprentice while still in high school in his native Michigan, Gary eventually became a mason and then for ten years ran his own masonry contracting business, Thorne Construction Services.